We’re building a Path for All.

 • Must be 18 years or older

-• Knowledge of plant material and horticultural techniques
+• Knowledge of plant material and horticulture techniques

-• Ability to safely operate hand tools and power equipment (e.g., line trimmers, backpack blowers)
+• Ability to safely operate hand tools and power equipment, including line trimmers and backpack blowers

 • Watering new plantings and nursery stock

-• Planting display beds and participating in native ecosystem restoration
+• Maintaining display beds and supporting native ecosystem restoration

 • Trail maintenance and rebuilding